Big Ten postpones fall sports including football because of COVID-19

 "In making its decision, which was based on multiple factors, the Big Ten Conference relied on the medical advice and counsel of the Big Ten Task Force for Emerging Infectious Diseases and the Big Ten Sports Medicine Committee," the statement read.

+"There are just too many unknowns with COVID-19 today and the future continues to be just as unclear as it was months ago.
+We feel this decision offers the best way to maximize the safety of everyone involved.
+But that doesn’t make it any easier to hear for any of us who love sports.”

-The fall sports included in this announcement are men’s and women’s cross country, field hockey, football, men’s and women’s soccer, and women’s volleyball.
-The Big Ten Conference will continue to evaluate a number of options regarding these sports, including the possibility of competition in the spring.
-Decisions regarding winter and spring sports will also continue to be evaluated.
+The fall sports postponed in the Big Ten are men’s and women’s cross country, field hockey, football, men’s and women’s soccer, and women’s volleyball.
+The Big Ten said it would continue to evaluate a number of options regarding these sports, including the possibility of competition in the spring.
+Decisions regarding winter and spring sports will also continue to be evaluated, the statement said.

 “The mental and physical health and welfare of our student-athletes has been at the center of every decision we have made regarding the ability to proceed forward,” said Big Ten Commissioner Kevin Warren in a statement.
 “As time progressed and after hours of discussion with our Big Ten Task Force for Emerging Infectious Diseases and the Big Ten Sports Medicine Committee, it became abundantly clear that there was too much uncertainty regarding potential medical risks to allow our student-athletes to compete this fall.